 A formula, i.e., logical sentence written in the language (e.g., OWL) used for an ontology, is entailed by the ontology if the formula is always true given the set of logical assertions in the ontology.
-As a simple example, if an ontology specifies that Student is a subclass of Human and Human is a subclass of Animal, then the ontology entails that Student is also in the class Animal.
+As a simple example, if an ontology specifies that Student is a subclass of Human and Human is a subclass of Animal, then the ontology entails that Student is a subclass of Animal, i.e., any individual in the class Student is also in the class Animal.
 There exist ontology reasoners for OWL, (e.g., Pellet and HermiT), that determine such entailments.
 We write $O \models \alpha$ if formula $\alpha$ is entailed by ontology O.